mneri/csv/IMPLEMENTATION.md

 # Transition Tables
 The CSV grammar defines a [regular language](https://en.wikipedia.org/wiki/Regular_language).
 By definition, a regular language is the set of strings recognised by a
 [finite state automaton](https://en.wikipedia.org/wiki/Finite-state_machine) (FSA).

 Under the hood, most CSV parsers are finite state automata.
-For example, when a parser encounters a double quote character, it could transition to the `INSIDE_QUALIFIED_FIELD` state; a second double quote character could make the parser transition to the `END_QUALIFIED_FIELD` state.
-These states would be two of the finite number of states in the parser.
+For example, when a parser encounters a double quote character, it could transition to the `INSIDE_QUALIFIED_FIELD` state; a second double quote could make the parser transition to the `END_QUALIFIED_FIELD` state.
+These would be two of the finite number of states in the parser.

-There are many ways to implement a finite state automaton, one of which is to keep a variable with the current state.
-In [`SimpleFlatMapper`](https://github.com/arnaudroger/SimpleFlatMapper), author `arnaudroger` uses this technique.
+There are many ways to implement a finite state automaton, one of which is to keep the current state in a variable.
+In [`SimpleFlatMapper`](https://github.com/arnaudroger/SimpleFlatMapper), the author `arnaudroger` uses precisely this technique.

 ```java
 while (currentIndex < bufferSize) {